yvonne2me/javaclientapi/README.md

 ApiClient.SetUp(userName, password, secret);

 // 2.
-Create your case.
+Create your Case.
-// You will need two bits of information for this setp
+// You will need two bits of information for this step
-// 		SessionId : This is the SessionId that you have recieved from the trustev JavaScript
+// 		SessionId : This is the SessionId that you have received from the Trustev JavaScript (Trustev.js)
-//					and transfered server-side
+//					and transferred server-side.
-// 		CaseNumber : This is a number that you use to uniquely identify this case.
-It must
+// 		CaseNumber : This is a number that you use to uniquely identify this Case - we recommend using your internal Order Number for the Case Number.
-//					 be unique.
+					It must be unique per Case request.

 Case kase = new Case(sessionId, caseNumber);

 // 3.
 Post this Case to the Trustev Api
 Case returnCase = ApiClient.postCase(kase);

 // 4.
-You may now want to add a Customer to Case you have already added.
+You may now want to add a Customer to the Case you have already added.
-//    First lets create the customer.
+//    First let's create the customer.
 Customer customer = new Customer();
 customer.setFirstName("John");
 customer.setLastName("Doe");

-//    Now we can go ahead and at the customer to the case we added earlier.
+//  Now we can go ahead and add the Customer to the Case we added earlier.
 Customer returnCustomer = ApiClient.postCustomer(returnCase.getId(), customer);

 // 5.
-You can now continue as normal and get the Decision this case including
+You can now continue as normal and get the Decision of this Case including
-//    the new customer you have added
+//    the new Customer you have added
 Decision decision = ApiClient.getDecision(returnCase.getId());

-// Now its up to you what you do with our decision
+// 6.
+Now it's up to you what to do with our Decision, and then updating the Case Status with what the order outcome was.
+CaseStatus caseStatus = new CaseStatus();
+caseStatus.setComment("Order Completed Successfully");
+caseStatus.setStatus(CaseStatusType.Completed);

+CaseStatus returnStatus = ApiClient.postCaseStatus(responseCase.getId(), caseStatus);

 ```